Andydchoo/Andydchoo/README.md

 ### Welcome 👋   I am Andy Choo

-A Korean-American, and currently a student at the UNC Full-Stack Coding Bootcamp.
-I reside in North Carolina, and am a tech enthusiast.
+A Korean-American, full-stack web developer.
+Currently I reside in North Carolina, but have aspirations to move to a big city.
+I enjoy building/customizing keyboards, and have a love for new tech!

 Contact: